emilygv/emilyvernon.com/_posts/2019-03-21-todays-misconceptions-around-luxury.md

 title: Today’s Misconceptions Around Luxury
 category: Brand strategy
 image: "https://source.unsplash.com/SsBI9pweAeA/800x430"
+further_reading:
+    - Trend Versus Opportunity
+    - What Does Heritage Mean?
+    - The Future is Not Your Heritage, Sorry
 ---

 **Luxury is becoming even more ubiquitous and attainable than ever.
 At every turn, it seems like there is a new ‘luxury’ brand or product.
 This can cloud consumers' understanding of luxury brands.
 Heck, it is already difficult to determine a luxury versus a premium brand today.
 These are the five misconceptions confusing consumers and professionals alike.**